3D printing a violin

 The shape of a traditional instrument is limited by the materials it’s made of, but with modern electric models there’s a bit more flexibility.
 Add this to the unique capabilities of a 3D printer and it’s possible to create some very striking designs.
-French violinist Laurent Bernadac is one artiste who’s taken advantage of the combination to create a unique and impressive electric violin.
+French violinist Laurent Bernadac is one artiste who’s taken advantage of the combination to create a unique and impressive electric 3D printed violin.

 Blending tradition and technology